xl0/lovely-docs/doc_db/sveltejs-sveltekit/core-concepts/remote-functions/digest.md

 Remote functions enable type-safe client-server communication.
-They're exported from `.remote.js` or `.remote.ts` files and always run on the server, allowing safe access to server-only modules like databases and environment variables.
+They're exported from `.remote.js` or `.remote.ts` files and always execute on the server, allowing safe access to server-only modules like databases and environment variables.

 **Setup**: Enable in `svelte.config.js`:
 ```js